3

 Why Live in Rolling Hills

-Rolling Hills in Greeley is a neighborhood characterized by its older, well-built single-family homes, primarily constructed in the 1950s and 60s.
+Rolling Hills in Greeley is an established neighborhood close to the University of Northern Colorado.
+The area is characterized by its older, well-built single-family homes, primarily constructed in the 1950s and 60s.
 These ranch-style houses feature brick or vinyl facades, large front and backyards, private driveways, and many include a single-car garage or carport.
 The area has a high homeownership rate, with 73% of residents owning their homes.
-While Rolling Hills lacks its own parks, it is surrounded by recreational spaces such as Brentwood Park to the west and Farr Park to the east, offering amenities like playgrounds, basketball, tennis, pickleball, and volleyball courts.
-Centennial Park, a few miles north, provides additional features including a splash pad, Olympic-sized swimming pool, water slide, and skatepark.
+While Rolling Hills lacks its own parks, it is surrounded by recreational spaces such as Brentwood Park to the west and Farr Park to the east, offering amenities like playgrounds, basketball, pickleball and volleyball courts.
+Centennial Park, a few miles north, provides additional activities, including a splash pad, Olympic-sized swimming pool, water slide and skatepark.
 For shopping and dining, residents frequent the nearby Greeley Mall, which houses a variety of stores and eateries, including Mount Fuji Sushi & Hibachi and Georgia Boys BBQ.
 Nightlife options include Wyler’s Pub & Grill.
 Grocery shopping is convenient with Walmart and King Soopers located within a few miles.
 The neighborhood is served by Jackson Elementary School, Brentwood Middle School, and Greeley Central High School, with the latter offering after-school and weekend tutoring programs.
-Rolling Hills is safer than the national average, and residents can easily commute using the GET system or access major highways to reach Denver or Boulder.
+Residents can easily commute using the GET system or access major highways to reach Denver or Boulder.

 Frequently Asked Questions